yewstack/yew/examples/router/README.md

 ### Notes

-Content generation can take up quite a bit of time in debug builds, if it is too slow you should try running with the `release` profile.
+Content generation can take up quite a bit of time in debug builds.
+If it is too slow, you should try running with the `release` profile.